Clemmy15/medisync-backend/README.md

 FastAPI · PostgreSQL · SQLAlchemy · Alembic · JWT · ChromaDB · OpenAI/Gemini · Pydantic · Async

+## Deploy on Railway

+If the app crashes with `SECRET_KEY should be at least 32 characters`, set a 64-char hex secret in Railway variables.
+Full guide: [docs/RAILWAY.md](docs/RAILWAY.md).

 ## Quick Start (Docker)

 ```bash